Can I get a loan if I’m on benefits?

 What happens if I can’t repay my loan?

 If you’re struggling to repay your loan, contact your lender as soon as possible.
-They may be able to help by:
+It may be able to help by:

-If you’re struggling with debt, charities like National Debtline or StepChange offer free and impartial advice and can help you make a plan to get out of debt.
+Charities such as National Debtline and StepChange offer free and impartial advice and can help you make a plan to get out of debt.

 Can I get a loan if I’m unemployed?